Know Your Type

 Phone: 323-465-9800; 310-854-1111

 To attend the Hollywood Networking Breakfast(R), you should be directly involved in the entertainment industry, a group which usually includes writers, producers, directors, development / production execs, talent representatives, casting directors, entertainment attorneys, financiers, actors and others at various levels of experience and achievement.
 Check-in starts at 07:20.
 Everyone gets 15 seconds to introduce themselves to the room.
 The breakfast -- held on the last Thursday of every month -- begins at 08:00 and lasts until approximately 10:30.
+The breakfast may sometimes be held on a Saturday or another weekday.
 Parking is available, free of charge.

 Tweets by @actorschecklist